quietui/quiet/docs/about.md

 **Enter Quiet, my creative outlet.**

 A passion project.
 Something I'm building from scratch to explore new ideas and have fun with.
-A place where I can satisfy my component addiction without breaking things too much.
+A place where I can satisfy my component addiction without breaking things.

 Quiet leans towards the bleeding edge of what's become possible with browsers in recent years.
 It uses modern features more than it probably should.
 It goes further than just components.
 Quiet isn't meant to compete with Shoelace — it's a testbed for me to try new things that may or may not work and improve my skills as a designer and developer.